 Jason shakes his head, squeezing his eyes shut at he looks away, clenching his jaw.
 "No."

 Bruce is a little lost.
 He was not prepared for this.
 He definitely did not think this through.
-Jason is trying so hard to to cry, but the effort is failing, and Bruce isn't quite sure what to do now.
+Jason is trying so hard not to cry, but the effort is failing, and Bruce isn't quite sure what to do now.
 Tears start to slide down his cheeks and Jason shakes his head again, trying to deny their presence.

 Before Bruce understands what he's doing, his thumbs brush the tears from Jason's cheeks and Jason sucks in a sharp breath, soulful pools looking up at him from under tear-clotted lashes.